KL Monorail: Expansion

-The main goal of the fleet expansion project is, however, the introduction of new, state-of-the-art four-car trains.
-Two four-car trains have been introduced to the public while the rest will be delivered in stages until the fourth quarter of 2015.
-The new four-car trains can accommodate up to 430 passengers per trip and could significantly reduce the waiting time for passengers.
-They are also more comfortable and spacious than the current two-car trains.
-After all sets of four-car trains have been delivered and commissioned, the two-car sets, which have been in operation since 2003, would be retired.
+The main goal of the fleet expansion project is, however, the introduction of new, state-of-the-art 4-car trains.
+Two 4-car trains were introduced to the public while the rest were delivered in stages until the fourth quarter of 2015.
+The new 4-car trains can accommodate up to 430 passengers per trip and could significantly reduce the waiting time for passengers.
+They are also more comfortable and spacious than the previous 2-car trains.
+After all sets of 4-car trains were delivered and commissioned, the 2-car trains, which had been in operation since 2003, were retired.
 Besides having a larger capacity, the new trains are also fitted with better safety features including open-door windows, on-board closed-circuit television cameras and "run-flat" features, which allow the trains to continue moving in the event of a puncture.

 Rolling stock

+2-car ALWEG rolling stock

-The first trains used on the KL Monorail line were permanently coupled two-car trains of a similar design to the Seattle Center Monorail's ALWEG trains.
-Each monorail train can accommodate 158 passengers during regular operations.
+The first trains used on the KL Monorail line were 10 sets of permanently coupled 2-car trains of a similar design to the Seattle Center Monorail's ALWEG trains.
+Each monorail train could accommodate 158 passengers during regular operations.
 The monorail carriages themselves were constructed by Scomi Rail, a Malaysian monorail manufacturer, at the Scomi Rail plant in Rawang, which also featured its own tracks for monorail train tests.
+In June 2017, the monorail was operated solely using 6 sets of 2-car trains.
+As of December 2022, all 2-car trains had been fully withdrawn from service.

+4-car Scomi SUTRA rolling stock

-KL Monorail subsequently began upgrading its rolling stock to brand-new, four-car trains.
+The KL Monorail subsequently began upgrading its rolling stock to brand-new, 4-car trains.
 These were also manufactured by Scomi, this time to the company's in-house-developed SUTRA design, which was also ordered by the Mumbai Monorail line in India.
-Each of these trains can accommodate 430 passengers per trip, compared with 213 passengers for the two-car trains.
+Each of these trains can accommodate 430 passengers per trip, compared with 213 passengers for the 2-car trains.
 The new trains are equipped with four closed-circuit television cameras and space for wheelchairs and strollers.

-The first two four-car trains entered service in December 2014, with the remaining units scheduled to be arriving in stages.
-While they were initially all scheduled to be in operation by the end of 2015, only five have been delivered so far.
+The first two sets of 4-car trains entered service in December 2014, with the remaining units scheduled to be arriving in stages.
+While they were initially all scheduled to be in operation by the end of 2015, only five had been delivered so far.
 They were taken out of service in May 2017 due to safety reasons.
-Three of the four-car trains have been reinstated in August 2019, with two more expected to re-enter service in November of the same year.
-Once delivery of the four-car trains is complete, the original ALWEG two-car trains will be decommissioned.
+Three of the 4-car trains were reinstated in August 2019, with two more expected to re-enter service in November of the same year.
+In 2019, the KL Monorail service was operated using five sets of 4-car trains and four sets of 2-car trains.
+Once delivery of the remaining 7 sets of 4-car trains was completed, the original ALWEG 2-car trains were decommissioned.

-Fleet details & formation

-Below is the list of the 2-car Scomi MTrans:

-Below is the list of the 4-car Scomi SUTRA: